trieschlab/PymoNNto/docs/Classical_Examples/Hopfield.md

 # Hopfield Network SORNSim Implementation

-The following code creates a network of 100 neurons with recurrent connections and simulates them for 1000 iterations.
-What is still missing are some behaviour modules.
-This modules have to be passed to the NeuronGrop to definde what the neurons are supposed to do at each timestep.
+The following code creates a Hopfield Network which is trained with different MNIST images.
+The network switches from trianing to inference mode and back automatically every 100 iterations.
+Note, that the images do overlapp, which makes it quite hard for the network to differentiate them during the inference phase.